-- Teachers will consistently strive for excellence in classroom practice by embedding pedagogy that is shown through research to improve the quality of teaching and student outcomes. - Teachers will engage in collaborative professional learning focusing on pedagogy (QTR). - Teachers will collaboratively analyse and discuss their own and each other's teaching in QTR professional learning communities (PLCs). - Teachers actively engage with the QTM throughout the teaching and learning cycle.
+- consistently strive for excellence in classroom practice by embedding research based pedagogy and utilising 'thinking' frameworks to improve the quality of teaching and student outcomes. - engage in professional learning and discussions focusing on professional practice. - actively engage with the different frameworks throughout the teaching and learning cycle.